zeitgeistpm/zeitgeist/zeitgeist.md

 Once the market is created, in the most common scenario there are two tradable
 sides: "Yes" or "No".
-A market maker can generate 1 "Yes" share and 1 "No" share in exchange for 1 of the base currency (Z8).
-If the market is later found to resolve to "Yes" then the "Yes" shares will be redeemable for 1 Z8.
-Vice versa, if the market later resolves to "No", the "No" shares will be worth 1 Z8.
-The losing share is not redeemable for Z8.
+A market maker can generate 1 "Yes" share and 1 "No" share in exchange for 1 of the base currency (ZGE).
+If the market is later found to resolve to "Yes" then the "Yes" shares will be redeemable for 1 ZGE.
+Vice versa, if the market later resolves to "No", the "No" shares will be worth 1 ZGE.
+The losing share is not redeemable for ZGE.

 Traders can speculate and bet based on their individual information and belief on the market outcome.
 While trading, the price of each share reflects the